security-assignments/security-assignments.github.io/_labs/lab_security_onion.md

     * `rwsort` sorts the records by the "duration" field.
     * The `--fields` argument to `rwcut` filters which columns are shown.
 Try running the command without this argument.

-    {% include lab_question.html question='What is the IP address of the source that had an an ongoing SSH session of <em>at least 30 minutes</em>?' %}
+    {% include lab_question.html question='What is the IP address of the source that had an ongoing SSH session of <em>at least 30 minutes</em>?' %}

     <div class='alert alert-info'><strong>Reflect:</strong> Conceptually, why should we look for long standing SSH connections?</div>